M4GNV5/PtrsStuff/README.md

 	//closes the connection
 	destructor();

+	getLocalAddress(buff); //puts the string representation of the local address into 'buff' getRemoteAddress(buff); //puts the string representation of the remote address into 'buff'

 	//check if data can be read (timeout in milliseconds)
 	//negative timeout means infinite waiting
 	available(timeout = 0);